parvez018/uva_solutions/README.md

 # uva_solutions
-My solutions to the uva problems I solved
+My solutions to the problems I solved in UVA Online Judge